Benefits & Advantages

 Honors Modes of Inquiry is strongly recommended to all Honors students in the College of Arts & Sciences, the College of Business (where it is called CAMP 100: Honors Campus Culture), and the College of Education & Human Development.
 If you are an entering freshman enrolled in any of these academic units, you will receive an invitation to participate in this course via both e-mail and letter.

 Honors courses are designed to promote engaged discussion, personalized study, in-depth research and writing, and close relationships with faculty members and peers.
 The majority of Honors classes are capped at 25 students, with an average class size of 18 students.
 Honors courses are offered that will fit any program of study.
 Students are provided with the opportunity to enroll in the Honors courses that are most appealing to them.

 After completion of the first academic year, Honors students are eligible to enroll in courses known as Honors Scholars Seminars.
 These courses provide an opportunity for students to take small special topics courses that encourage interdisciplinary perspectives and, often, field experience outside the classroom.
 Typically, the Honors Program offers between 24-30 seminars each academic year.
 Topics differ from semester to semester.
 Some previous examples include: The Era of Lincoln, Madness & Medicine in Literature, Personal Creativity & Innovation in Business, Science Literacy & Pop Culture, and International Environmental Issues.
-For a complete list of previous seminar topics, go here (link & info to be provided).
+For a complete list of previous seminar topics, please click here.